• Skip to primary navigation

 Adding the syrup

-1. After 10 days make the syrup dissolving the sugar into the water by warming it up on the stove
+1. After 10 days, make the syrup dissolving the sugar in the water by warming it up on the stove

-2. Once the sugar is completely dissolved, remove from the heat and let it come down to room temperature.
+2. Once the sugar is completely dissolved, remove it from the heat and let it come to room temperature.

 3. Once cold, pour the syrup into a 1 gallon glass bottle with a large neck and add the strawberries brewing into the alcohol with a large funnel.